 4. How do I register?

-Park Day 2023 registration will open up this December.
-You will need to provide details about your site, instructions for volunteers, and provide a physical mailing address to receive your free Park Day water bottles (Note: We CANNOT ship to PO boxes).
+Registration for Park Day 2024 will open up this December.
+You will need to provide details about your site and instructions for volunteers.
+You will receive a confirmation email with a link to submit your mailing address to receive your free Park Day water bottles.
+Note: We CANNOT ship to P.O. boxes.

 Important registration dates:

-The Trust will post your site information for volunteers on our site at Battlefields.org/parkday, where it will be available to our 55,000 members, 600,000 social media followers.
+The Trust will post your site information for volunteers on our site at Battlefields.org/parkday, where it will be available to our 55,000 members and 800,000+ social media followers.